ANC orders Zuma to step down as South African president

 But the party's national executive was split on precisely when Zuma should go, Magashule added, leaving the president's immediate fate still hanging in the balance.

-Magashule said he had met Zuma personally to pass on the decision.
+Magashule said he had met Zuma personally to pass on the order.
 "We haven't given him any deadline to respond," he said.
 "The organisation expects him to go."

 Zuma had asked the party to give him a notice period of three to six months but that had been rejected, Magashule said.
 "Timelines?
 No. The NEC believes that this is an urgent matter so it should be treated with urgency," he said.